 The instrumentation amplifier is realized with an AD620A whose gain is programmable via a resistor.
 We want this instrumentation amplifier to have a gain of 10.
 In the specification of the AD620A, the resistance between pins 1 and 8 is RG.
 In our circuit, RG is the parallel combination of R8 and (R6+R7).
 You have already selected a value for R6 and R7.
 Calculate value for R8 to achieve this specification.

-Have your R8 value verified by the instructor and have him/her sign the instructor verification sheet.
+3.1 Have your R8 calculation verified by the instructor and have him/her sign your lab book.

 Verify the frequency response (gain and cut-off frequency) for this instrumentation amplifier using a function generator and an oscilloscope.
 Vary the gain value up to 100 and verify the effect on the frequency response.

-Show the instructor the proper operation of the instrumentation amplifier circuit and, specifically, that the gain is +10.
-Have him/her sign the instructor verification sheet.
+3.2 Show the instructor the proper operation of the instrumentation amplifier circuit and, specifically, that the gain is +10.
+Have him/her sign your lab book.